tolik518/JackTheEnumRipper/README.md

 ### Example

-To extract enums from a .NET assembly named `MyAssembly.dll` and output them in JSON format, use:
+To extract enums from a .NET assembly named `MyExecutable.exe` and output them in JSON format, use:

 ```
-JackTheEnumRipper.exe path\to\MyAssembly.dll --json
+JackTheEnumRipper.exe path\to\MyExecutable.exe --json
 ```

-This will create a directory named `Enums.MyAssembly` in the same location as `JackTheEnumRipper.exe`, containing the extracted enums in JSON format.
+This will create a directory named `Enums.MyExecutable` in the same location as `JackTheEnumRipper.exe`, containing the extracted enums in JSON format.

 You can alternatively just drag and drop the assembly to the `JackTheEnumRipper.exe`

+## Building

+### Prerequisites

+- .NET Framework 4.8 SDK or .NET 8.0 SDK, depending on your target environment.
+- Visual Studio 2019 or newer (recommended for development).

+### Building

+1. Clone the repository or download the source code.
+2. Open the solution in Visual Studio.
+3. Build the project for either .NET Framework 4.8 or .NET 8.0, according to your needs
+	- Pay attention to the CPU - x86 can only decompile x86 assemblies and x64 can only decompile x64 assemblies
+4. The executable `JackTheEnumRipper.exe` will be generated in the respective `bin/Release` or `bin/Debug` directory.

 ## Contributing